- This post contains affiliate links. Read more here.

 We hope it never happens to you, but every year, many dogs get away from even the most attentive and loving owners.
 Prevention is key to avoiding this heartbreaking scenario.
 Read on to learn the most common reasons dogs run away, and how to keep your own beloved pet safe.

 1. Easy Dog Escape Routes

 Not every dog is a runner, but genetically, our four-legged friends are built to roam.
-According to veterinarian Sharon Crowell-Davis of the College of Veterinary Medicine at the University of Georgia, “As a species, the majority of dogs are curious and want to be active and explore and discover” (source).
-And a too-low fence, broken gate, or open window makes it especially easy for a curious dog to set off exploring.
+According to vet Sharon Crowell-Davis of the College of Veterinary Medicine at the University of Georgia, “As a species, the majority of dogs are curious and want to be active and explore and discover” (source).
+And a fence that’s too low, broken gate, or open window makes it especially easy for a curious dog to set off exploring.